-Parents will usually be invited to make a voluntary contribution for the following:
+Parents will usually be invited to make a contribution for the following:

 - Trips and visits (this may sometimes include board and lodging)

 - Costs of extra-curricular activities, where they are provided externally or where they incur costs (eg transport, sports kits, equipment)

 - Costs of visiting companies, presenters, theatre groups, etc for the purpose of curriculum enrichment.
 The terms of any request made to parents will specify that the request for a voluntary contribution does not represent a charge.

 - Transport

 - Hire of facilities

 - Entrance fees/tickets

-- · Purchasing materials and equipment for an activity
+- Purchasing materials and equipment for an activity

 - Insurance

 - Fundraising

 - Donations

 - Sponsorship

-It will be made clear to parents that the contribution is voluntary and a parent is under no obligation to pay, that pupils at the school will not be treated differently according to whether or not their parents have made any contribution in response to the request, and that if sufficient funds are not generated to support the activity it may not go ahead.
+It will be made clear to parents that assistance is available if a child is entitled to free school meals.
+The responsibility for determining the level of voluntary contribution in such cases is delegated to the Headteacher.
+Pupils at the school will not be treated differently according to whether their parents have made any contribution in response to the request.

+It will be stated that, if sufficient funds are not generated to support the activity, it may not go ahead.
+This will be implemented by the school if necessary.